-Once again we have felt a monumental shift in the weather here in the valley.
+Once again, we have felt a monumental shift in the weather here in the valley.
 Pleasantly warm fall days have given way to frosty mornings that turn into short frigid days.
 Many trees have been stripped bare of their leaves by the harsh north wind and nightly frosts.
 And we, the residents of the Capay Valley, can be found sitting close to our hearths and wood stoves when we aren’t out tending to fields, picking produce, or packing CSA boxes.
 Fall is finished.
 Winter has arrived and with it comes the promise of new and exciting seasonal crops.

 Although we are lamenting the loss of our favorite fall fruits, such as apples, persimmons, and pomegranates, we take solace in the fact that the first citrus of winter has already started ripening (some of which you have had the opportunity to enjoy).
-So in anticipation of this year’s citrus bounty from the Capay Valley, here are 10 facts about citrus that you may not have known.
+So in anticipation of this year’s citrus bounty from the Capay Valley, here are ten facts about citrus that you may not have known.

 1. Citrus plants originated in Southeast Asia.
-Although the exact origins of citrus trees is unknown, it’s believed that they originated in a specific plot of land bordered by northeast India, Myanmar and the Yunnan Provence of China.
+Although the exact origins of citrus trees are unknown, it’s believed that they originated in a specific plot of land bordered by northeast India, Myanmar and the Yunnan Provence of China.

 2. According to Sunkist, Christopher Columbus brought citrus to the new world on his second voyage there in 1493.

 3. The Huffington Post says lemons have many beauty benefits, which include removing acne and blackheads, whitening teeth, strengthening fingernails and even soothing chapped lips.

 4. Since we just touched on the topic of beauty, citrus fruits are also high in antioxidants, which are believed to slow the aging process.